 An example of this phenomenon known only to studio execs for many years occurs in the movie To Be or Not to Be: After the 1942 death of star Carole Lombard in a plane crash, the studio had to cut out a scene (before the film was released) in which her character remarks, "What can happen on a plane?"

 Heather Chandler of Heathers asks, "Did you have a brain tumor for breakfast?"
-Tragically, Kimberly Walker, the actress who uttered the line, died of a brain tumor at age 32.
-Uncomfortably, her character's death and funeral is a huge part of the movie, and her ghost turns up in a dream sequence to complain about the quality of the afterlife.
+Tragically, Kimberly Walker, the actress who uttered the line, died of a brain tumor in 2001.
+Uncomfortably, her character's death and funeral are a huge part of the movie, and her ghost turns up in a dream sequence to complain about the quality of the afterlife.

 Also, the plot of the movie: High School students murdering each other due to rivalries and popularity.
-Absurd for 1989, real for Columbine (1999) and Virginia Tech (2007), hence why we're not going to get a remake any time soon.
+Absurd for 1989, real for Columbine (1999), hence why we're not going to get a remake any time soon.

 From the same movie, the character Peter Dawson (sort of a nerdy, sycophantic character on the yearbook staff) says, as voice-over, "Dear God, please don't let this happen to me, 'cause I don't think I could handle suicide," while at Heather Chandler's funeral.
 Jeremy Applegate, the actor who played Dawson, later committed suicide.

 Q:(to Bond, while getting into an elevator platform.)
 I've always tried to teach you two things.
 First, never let them see you bleed.
 Bond: And the second?
 Q: Always have an escape plan.
 (Elevator lowers Q out of the scene.)

 The entire second act of True Lies revolves around Arnold Schwarzenegger's suspicions that his wife is cheating on him.
 Given what we now know about Schwarzenegger's own indiscretions, this is more than a little uncomfortable.